AM-Exercises/exercise5/README.md

       //When running test - uncheck the bottom line and check the above line module.exports = checkForName;

- (This is just for testing the client side.
-If you want to run build-dev or build-prod, change the lines back).
+ and save the files.
 2) Write "npm run test"- 2 tests should pass.

 ##### For testing the server side:

-1) Change back the lines from before.
+1) Change back the lines from before and save the files.
 2) Open a second terminal
 3) On the first terminal write "npm run build-prod" following "npm start"
 4) On the second terminal- cd the project and write "npm run test"